knagrecha/hydra/README.md

 Try tuning the 128 parameter up.

 To run the scalability workload use examples/scaling_tests.py.
-We use a max_split_size_mb of 1024 for the scaling tests.
+We do not use the split prefix for that command.

 Please note that running 12-task single node experiments (like the paper) is an expensive operation that demands a great deal of DRAM and continuous, heavy GPU utilization.
 If you want to run a smaller scale version (6 tasks) just to observe the system, I have also prepared two files which represent the 12 tasks split into two.
 These are examples/hydra_6_0_models_sequential.py and examples/hydra_6_1_models_sequential.py.
 Use these if you don't have enough DRAM to run the 12-task experiment (~300GB needed).